 About 2.5 miles from the center of Plains is the Jimmy Carter Boyhood Farm.
 Carter lived there from the age of 4 until he went to college.
 Touring the farm will give visitors a good idea of what shaped the character of the 39th U.S. president Nobel Peace Prize winner.

 The Jimmy Carter Presidential Library and Museum is in Atlanta, a two-and-a-half-hour drive from Plains.
 Here, the Carter presidency is documented through various objects, documents, photographs, videos, and gifts from world leaders, giving visitors an up-close view of the modern American presidency.

 Thomas Jefferson’s Monticello

-The third president of the United States lived in Monticello, in Charlottesville, Va., from 1770 until his death in 1826.
-Through exhibits, visitors learn all about the president, who was the country’s first secretary of state, principal author of the Declaration of Independence, and founder of the University of Virginia, as well as a talented architect, diplomat and gardener.
+The third president of the United States lived at Monticello, in Charlottesville, VA, from 1770 until his death in 1826.
+Through exhibits, visitors learn all about the president, who was the country’s first secretary of state, principal author of the Declaration of Independence, and founder of the University of Virginia.
+Jefferson was also a talented architect, diplomat and gardener.

 Jefferson died 50 years after Continental Congress formally adopted the Declaration of Independence, on July 4, 1826.
 He is buried in the family cemetery at Monticello.

 Less than an hour away in Montpelier Station, VA, is Montpelier, the home of President James Madison, an architect of the Constitution and the Bill of Rights.

 Mount Vernon, VA.